fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ### Traditional web applications

 The homepage of the example application works like a <i>traditional web application</i>.
-When entering the page, the browser fetches the HTML document detailing the structure and the textual content of the page from the server.
+When entering the page, the browser fetches the HTML document detailing the structure and textual content of the page from the server.

 The server has formed this document somehow.
 The document can be a <i>static</i> text file saved into the server's directory.
 The server can also form the HTML documents <i>dynamically</i>  according to the application code, using, for example, data from a database.
 The HTML code of the example application has been formed dynamically, because it contains information on the number of created notes.